Marak/buddypond/ReadMe.md

 `eslint ./path/to/file.js --fix`

 ## Buddy Pond Backend Server

 So you've made it to the end of the `ReadMe.md`?
 Neat.

 Buddy Pond consists of a backend server and front-end client.
+T

+The server code is currently private access invite-only.
+We intend to make the server code public in two more weeks.

 In order to start your own private Buddy Pond ( not federated ) you can download the Buddy Pond Server at [https://github.com/marak/buddypond-server](https://github.com/marak/buddypond-server)